-High-Pressure sodium (HPS) lamp - a high intensity discharge (HID) lamp in which light is produced by radiation from sodium vapor.
+High-Pressure sodium (HPS) light source - a high intensity discharge (HID) light source in which light is produced by radiation from sodium vapor.

 Illuminance - the areal density of the luminous flux incident at a point on a surface.
 Commonly measured in the horizontal or vertical plane